 - Dan Hudson, Trail Planner for the Maryland Department of Natural Resources (DNR).

-Panelists will discuss actions being taken across Maryland to integrate walking into residents’ daily lives and commutes.
+Panelists discussed actions being taken across Maryland to integrate walking into residents’ daily lives and commutes.
+Panelists included:

 - Cara Rozaieski, Director of Prevention and Healthy Communications at the Wicomico County Health Department;